derryck404/Motionfit/README.md

 ## Precautions
-1️⃣  This Github Action run six times a day, which controlled by `cron` in **Code [run.yml](https://github.com/derryck404/Motionfit/blob/main/.github/workflows/run.yml)**.
+1️⃣  This Github Action run once a day, which controlled by `cron` in **Code [run.yml](https://github.com/derryck404/Motionfit/blob/main/.github/workflows/run.yml)**.
 The variable `minute` is random values.
 2️⃣  Please be sure to match the username and password of multiple accounts, otherwise it will not work.
 3️⃣  The start time must be **UTC Time**.
 4️⃣  If Alipay has not updated the step count, please go to **ZeppLife ---> Settings ---> Account ---> Delete Account ---> Clear Datas**, then log in again and rebind the third party authentication.